tonedefdev/terracreds/README.md

 Success!
 Terraform has obtained and saved an API token.
 ```

+You can also run `terracreds update -n my-secret -v my-secret-value` to update a secret value.

 Additionally, you can check the `terracreds.log` if logging is enabled for more information

 ## Forgetting Credentials